 When you are walking around in public, going about your busy life, the last thing you expect is to trip or fall because of a faulty drain and manhole cover.
 These covers are designed to protect the public from the holes in the road and pavement, but if one is broken, faulty or missing, then it could become a serious hazard.

-Manhole/ drain cover compensation claims aren’t uncommon, as slips and trips due to a faulty drain or manhole cover can leave you with serious injuries and in severe pain.
+Manhole compensation claims (or drain cover compensation claims) aren’t uncommon, as slips and trips due to a faulty drain or manhole cover can leave you with serious injuries and in severe pain.
 It is the responsibility of the council or landowner to maintain the pavement, and this includes drain and manhole covers, and so claims against you the local council for personal injury can be processed as they are liable for any injuries sustained due to unmaintained covers.

 Drain and manhole cover injury compensation claims can be complicated, and so it is advisable that you advance with any claim with the help and guidance of a legal expert.
 If you are wondering “how much of a compensation payout could I get for a drain/manhole cover injury?” then this guide should be able to give you some idea of what your claim might be worth.

 If you have suffered as the result of an accident over a broken, faulty or missing drain or manhole cover, then contact Accident Claims UK on 0800 073 8801 today, and one of our dedicated team will be able to guide you through your next steps.
-We will put you in contact with an experienced solicitor who will be able to represent your case for you in your claim for compensation after a manhole cover accident.
+We will put you in contact with an experienced solicitor who will be able to represent your manhole compensation claims for you.

 Select a section